Visceral Mind Summer School

-A hands-on course in the neuroanatomy of cognition, Bangor University Wales, UK,
+A hands-on course in the neuroanatomy of cognition and emotion, Bangor University, Wales, UK

 There is no substitute for the life-changing experience of dissecting the human brain, and no better way to learn, by both sight and touch, the three-dimensional brain.